-Feed Your Pet Right: The Authoritative Guide to Feeding Your Dog and Cat (2010)
+Feed Your Pet Right: The Authoritative Guide to Feeding Your Dog and Cat (2010, now out of print)

 Pet Food Politics: The Chihuahua in the Coal Mine (2008, paperback 2010)